rclone/rclone/librclone/README.md

 linking with a C standard library where their functionality is integrated, which is the case for glibc version 2.34 and newer.

+You may add arguments `-ldflags -s` to make the library file smaller.
+This will omit symbol table and debug information, reducing size by about 25% on Linux and 50% on Windows.

 ### Documentation

 For documentation see the Go documentation for: